 Style and Fit

-You may not think leather jackets are a good summer item, but you’d be surprised.
-And the best leather jackets are so easy to wear that every man can pull one off.
-They’re perfect for transitional seasons and they can take you from day to night with great ease as their versatility allows you to use them in a casual outfit or to smart up your style with just a few simple twists.
+You may not think leather jackets are a good summer item, but you'd be surprised.
+The best leather jackets are so easy to wear that every man can pull one off.
+They're perfect for transitional seasons and they can take you from day to night with great ease, as their versatility allows you to use them in a casual outfit or to smarten up your style with a simple twist.

 Leather jackets go back to the first decades of the 20th century.
 In World War One, they were worn by German fighter pilots and Russian Bolsheviks as their fabric protected them from the extreme climate conditions.
 A few years later in the U.S., Irving Schott designed the first leather motorcycle jacket.